-- Develop and release the IIO Report every two years (and as soon as practicable after being directed by the Minister to conduct a competitive tender for LTESAs for firming infrastructure), mapped to a development pathway (over a 20-year horizon) for electricity infrastructure and a 10-year plan for LTESA competitive tenders. - Conduct competitive tenders for LTESAs in accordance with regulations and the gazetted Tender Rules.
+- Develop and release the IIO Report every two years (and as soon as practicable after being directed by the Minister to conduct a competitive tender for LTESAs for firming infrastructure), mapped to a development pathway (over a 20-year horizon) for electricity infrastructure and a 10-year plan for LTESA competitive tenders.54 - Conduct competitive tenders for LTESAs in accordance with regulations and the gazetted Tender Rules.55

-The Consumer Trustee also has a key function to consider the Infrastructure Planner's recommendations in relation to Access Rights network infrastructure projects and either recommend the Minister give a direction to the Network Operator for an Access Rights network infrastructure project, or authorise the Network Operator to carry out a Access Rights network infrastructure project, before it is built and Projects awarded Access Rights can connect to it.
+EnergyCo is the NSW Government controlled statutory authority that leads the delivery of the five NSW REZs.
+The Consumer Trustee also has a key function to consider the Infrastructure Planner's recommendations in relation to Access Rights Network infrastructure projects and either recommend the Minister give a direction to the Network Operator for an Access Rights Network infrastructure project, or authorise the Network Operator to carry out an Access Rights Network infrastructure project, before it is built and Projects awarded Access Rights can connect to it.